 What to Expect During the Extraction

 Once you are brought back to the dental chair, a topical cream will be applied to your gums to begin the numbing process.
 After a few minutes, the doctor will administer injections of local anesthetic to numb the area of the mouth that will be worked on.
-Once you are completely numb, Dr. Schuster will loosen and remove the tooth.
+Once you are completely numb, we will loosen and remove the tooth.
 You will feel some pressure as she works in the area, but there will be no pain during the removal.

 The most common type of sedation used during an extraction is nitrous oxide, otherwise known as laughing gas.
 It is a sedating gas that is inhaled through the nose, and it will help you feel more relaxed and comfortable during your extraction.
 It is our preferred method of sedation because the effects wear off very quickly and most patients are able to drive themselves home after the procedure.